Paul-1783/meet/README.md

   so that I can see if if the respective event is interesting or not.

   Scenario 1.
 An event element is collapsed by default.
-  • Given the app has not been used yet;
+  • Given the App has been rendered
-  • When the app gets started;
+  • When all elements have been loaded
-  • Then the user shouldn‘t see that event
+  • Then the user shouldn‘t see the event details Scenario 2.
-  Scenario 2.
 User can expand an event to see details.
-  • Given the event hasn‘t been clicked yet or already been closed before;
+  • Given the event hasn‘t been clicked yet
   • When the user selects the event;
   • Then the user should see the details of the respective event.
   Scenario 3.
 User can collapse an event to hide details.
   • Given the event has already been selected by the user;
-  • When the user selects the event one time more;
+  • When the user clicks the hide button;
   • Then the events collapses.
 ```